nebulab/create-hydrogen/README.md

 <img width="1822" alt="image" src="https://user-images.githubusercontent.com/39206652/209194447-05821b19-6637-4cc2-aaa9-08ec60ff6e89.png">

+## Deprecation Warning

+At the beginning of 2023, the Hydrogen ecosystem changed a lot.
+The framework was rebuilt from scratch using [Remix](https://remix.run/) and [Oxygen](https://shopify.dev/docs/custom-storefronts/oxygen) is now available for all Shopify plans.
+The main objective of this template was to help integrate hydrogen with Vercel, and now that Oxygen is available to everyone, there is no use for it anymore.
+Furthermore, after the major rewrite of hydrogen, a lot of configuration files are no longer compatible with this template.

+So, this script is now deprecated.
+It is highly encouraged to start a new Hydrogen application following the official documentation.
+This README, however, still contains some useful information that might be worth reading.

 ## Overview

-This is a template for [Hydrogen](https://shopify.dev/custom-storefronts/hydrogen), a React framework and SDK that you can use to build fast and dynamic Shopify custom storefronts.
+This is a template for [Hydrogen](https://shopify.dev/custom-storefronts/hydrogen) version 1, a React framework and SDK that you can use to build fast and dynamic Shopify custom storefronts.
 To be more specific, it uses the [Demo Store](https://shopify.dev/custom-storefronts/hydrogen/templates#demo-store-template) template.

 ## What's included in this template